K. A. Paul

-Kilari Anand Paul (born September 25, 1963) is an Indian Christian evangelist and humanitarian.
+Dr. Kilari Anand Paul (born September 10, 1963) is an Indian evangelist and politician.
 He is the founder of the US-based organizations Global Peace Initiative (GPI) and Gospel to the Unreached Millions (GUM) and has operated orphanages, including Charity City in Hyderabad.
-He founded the Indian political party Praja Shanti.
+About 331 acres of 1000 acres land acquired by Paul and his brother for the Charity City was alleged to have been on assigned land and was being investigated.
+He was joined by Manoj Malla alias Bala Yesu in 2008, and started the Praja Shanti party that same year.

-Personal life
+Early life

 Kilari Anand Paul was born in the village of Chittivalasa, Andhra Pradesh, India.
 His parents were Barnabas and Santhosamma.
 His parents converted to Christianity in 1966, and Paul became a Christian in March 1971, at age eight.
 Paul stated that he traveled with his evangelist father to hundreds of villages in India sharing the gospel and, at age 19, he entered full-time ministry.